danielemanuel/bank_tech_test/README.md

 I would like to see a statement of all my transactions.

-### Below is the domain model for my bank programe develped before implementation:
+### Below is the domain model for my bank programe developed before implementation:

 ![Domain model](screenshots/domain-model_.png)